Deltares/QGIS-Tim/README.md

 Download and install a recent version of QGIS (>=3.28):
 <https://www.qgis.org/en/site/forusers/download.html>

-### Method 1: From the QGIS plugin database
+### Method A: From the QGIS plugin database
 **NB** Due to ongoing developments new features and bug fixes might not be part of this release.
-Consider installation method 2.
+Consider installation method B.

 1. Open QGIS.
 3. At the top, find the Plugins menu (\~sixth object in the menubar).